Monday, 25 January 2016

 2 cups of milk (approx ½ pt/10 fl oz/275ml)

 Preheat the oven to 160-170C/Gas 3/325F.
 Grease and line 2 loaf tins or a 9inch x 9inch (23cms x 23cms) square tin with baking paper.
 Sieve the flour and spices into a bowl.
 Rub in the fat until it resembles breadcrumbs.
 Add the dried fruit, sugar and marmalade and mix well.
 Stir the bicarbonate of soda into a cup of milk and add to the centre of the mixture.
 Add the 2nd cup of milk to make a dropping consistency.
-Beat thoroughly and transfer to the tin, decorate the top with almonds and bake in the oven for 40 minutes.
+Beat thoroughly and transfer to the tin.
+Decorate the top with almonds if you wish.
+Bake in the oven for 40 minutes.
 Then reduce the heat to 150C/Gas 2/300F for another 20 minutes.
 Remove from the oven and allow to cool before turning out.

 Meryl’s tips : The taste of this cake is excellent and improves over time.
 It keeps very well in a tin for up to a week , if you can resist it before the week is over!

-Bachelor Cake was originally intended for a young girl to bake to impress her young man (and keep him fit and slim!).
+So what's the story?
+Bachelor Cake was originally intended for a young girl to bake to impress her young man (and maybe keep him fit and slim?).
 But you don’t need to be a Bachelor boy to enjoy it!